 Policies are subject to all applicable laws.
-This information supersedes information in Parent Handbooks from previous years.
+This information supersedes information in Parent Handbooks from previous years and all previous versions of these policies.

 Before completing your purchase, you must agree to be bound by our COVID-19 and Program Policies as listed here.